akash498/VenderSC/frontend/README.txt

 	ProductPage(Consumer):
 		Status: Not Started.

+	HomePage(Logged In):
+		Status: Incomplete. - Kabeer is working on this.
+Updates to come.

 	HomePage(Business):
 		Status: Incomplete. - I think someone started this one but not certain...
 Please update if you know more about this page.

 	AddProductPage:
 		Status: Incomplete. - The image uploader still needs to be done.

 	EditProductPage:
 		Status: Incomplete. - The image uploader still needs to be done.